 On May 28, 2014, we entered into (i) a \$650.0 million, 5-year revolving credit facility which is allocated as follows: (A) a \$450.0 million senior secured revolving credit facility in favor of Civeo, as borrower (the U.S. facility), (B) a \$100.0 million senior secured revolving credit facility in favor of certain of our Canadian subsidiaries, as borrowers (the Canadian facility), and (C) a \$100.0 million senior secured revolving credit facility in favor of one of our Australian subsidiaries, as borrower (the Australian facility), and (ii) a \$775.0 million, 5-year term loan facility in favor of Civeo (collectively, the Credit Facility).
-U.S. Dollar amounts outstanding under the Credit Facility bear interest at a variable rate equal to LIBOR plus a margin of 1.75% to 2.75%, or a base rate plus 0.75% to 1.75%, in each case based on a ratio of our total leverage to EBITDA (as defined in the Credit Facility) plus a margin of 1.75% to 2.75%, or a base rate plus a margin of 0.75% to 1.75%, in each case based on a ratio of our total leverage to EBITDA (as defined in the Credit Facility).
-Australian Dollar amounts outstanding under the Credit Facility bear interest at a variable rate equal to BBSY (as defined in the Credit Facility).
-Australian Dollar amounts outstanding under the Credit Facility bear interest at a variable rate equal to BBSY (as defined in the Credit Facility) plus a margin of 1.75% to 2.75%, based on a ratio of our total leverage to EBITDA (as defined in the Credit Facility) plus a margin of 1.75% to 2.75%, based on a ratio of our total leverage to EBITDA (as defined in the Credit Facility) plus a margin of 1.75% to 2.75%, based on a ratio of our total leverage to EBITDA (as defined in the Credit Facility) plus a margin of 1.75% to 2.75%, based on a ratio of our total leverage to EBITDA (as defined in the Credit Facility) plus a margin of 1.75% to 2.75%, based on a ratio of our total leverage to EBITDA (as defined in the Credit Facility) plus a margin of 1.75% to 2.75%, based on a ratio of our total l
+U.S. Dollar amounts outstanding under the Credit Facility bear interest at a variable rate equal to LIBOR plus a margin of 1.75% to 2.75%, or a base rate plus 0.75% to 1.75%, in each case based on a ratio of our total leverage to EBITDA (as defined in the Credit Facility).
+Canadian Dollar amounts outstanding under the Credit Facility bear interest at a variable rate equal to CDOR (as defined in the Credit Facility) plus a margin of 1.75% to 2.75%, or a base rate plus a margin of 0.75% to 1.75%, in each case based on a ratio of our total leverage to EBITDA (as defined in the Credit Facility).
+Australian Dollar amounts outstanding under the Credit Facility bear interest at a variable rate equal to BBSY (as defined in the Credit Facility) plus a margin of 1.75% to 2.75%, based on a ratio of our total leverage to EBITDA (as defined in the Credit Facility).
+We paid certain customary fees with respect to the Credit Facility.
+We have 15 lenders in our Credit Facility with commitments ranging from \$20 million to \$195 million.
+As of December 31, 2014, we had outstanding letters of credit of \$0.7 million under the U.S facility and \$5.1 million under the Canadian facility.